-Wright celebrates the innovative designs of Henry P. Glass, an architect and teacher at the School of the Art Institute of Chicago, created clever and playful furniture.
-Wright holds the auction record for designs by Glass and in 2011 we presented works directly from his estate.
-Interest continues to grow in Glass' ingenious and era-defining designs.
+We celebrate the innovative designs of Henry P. Glass, architect and teacher at the School of the Art Institute of Chicago who created clever and playful furniture.
+We hold the world auction record for designs by Glass and, in 2011, we presented works directly from his estate.
+Interest continues to grow in Glass's ingenious and era-defining designs.

 In contrast to good music, good literature, good food, or even good art, which are all subject to personal taste, style, fashion, or fad, good design is governed by indisputable, eternal rules, unalterable by conditions of historic environment or location.

 Glass received over fifty patents during his lifetime and designed a wide range of items around his principles of economy and play, including children's furniture, outdoor seating, demountable stuctures, bird feeders and environmentally-conscious homes.

 There are seven qualifications which should be present in an article to deserve the label of good design:

 If you would like to learn more about a work by Henry P. Glass in your collection, contact one of our specialists today!

 Henry P. Glass was one of the most innovative industrial designers in America, creating the era-defining “hairpin leg."
 Trained as an architect, Glass brought an engineering sensibility to his diverse designs, along with an attention toward environmentalism and a wondrous creativity.